VincentMarquez/Bubbles-Network./README.md

 Breaking decisions into three parts (strategy, tactics, and actions).
 A standard PPO training loop using clipped loss and advantage estimation.
-A system that gradually increases task difficulty during training.
-Simple explanations for why actions were taken.
+A system that gradually increases task difficulty during training. explanations for why actions were taken.
 Detcting when the agent struggles and asking for help.
 Running multiple algorithms and picking the best.
 Managing resources efficiently with object pooling and caching.